john-ssebandeke/john-ssebandeke.github.io/_pages/about.md

   - /about.html
 ---

-Post-doctoral researcher

-Max Planck Institute for Meteorology
+Post-doctoral researcher at Max Planck Institute for Meteorology (Hamburg, DE)

-Hamburg, DE

 ## Research interests